 Books can be ordered at any time.
 They can be purchased from various resources with popular sources noted on the student text source guide.
 Books can be purchased all at one time or separately as needed.
 The price of the books will vary depending on the program chosen.

 24. What are the tuition fees?
 Do you offer installment plans?
 Are books included in the tuition fees?

+See website for program fees.
+Yes, we offer installment plans.
 Books are an additional fee to programs.
 They can be purchased through various sources as noted in the student text source guide.
-Books may be purchased anywhere that is convenient to the student.
+Books may be purchased anywhere that is convenient for the student.

 25. Is there a discount for taking all the programs you offer?

 Depending on the primary program you enroll in, IIOM will provide discounts for additional programs.
 Any credits taken above the required amount for the certificate or degree program will be discounted for active students.

 26. How are you able to offer lower tuition costs to students?